Lecturer: Kate Saunders

 Breakout Discussion

-Which approach feels more natural to you?
+Which learning approach feels more natural to you?

-What are the advantages of each?
+Discuss the advantages of each

 Cakes and Case Studies